opentensor/developer-docs/docs/btcli-permissions.md

 Wallet subcommands have a variety of uses and must be run on all different kinds of workstation.

+This command is required to provision keys to `btcli`, so it can access your wallet.
+This is essentially the equivalent of logging in/authentication.
+This is true for both coldkeys (which all users require), and hotkeys (required only by miners and validators, and for advanced functions).

 :::tip mind your keys
 See: [Coldkey and Hotkey Workstation Security](./getting-started/coldkey-hotkey-security)
 :::

 ####  Provisioning keys

-1. A **permissionless workstation** can be initialized with a public key using **`btcli wallet regen-coldkeypub`**, which initializes the local wallet with your coldkey public key only.
+1. **`btcli wallet regen-coldkeypub`**: Initializes a wallet for a **permissionless workstation** with a public key only.
 This allows you to read all information about your wallet, which is public information, but not to sign any transactions, hence not to make any *changes* to the state of the blockchain, including any of your balances or stakes.

+1. **`new coldkey`** is used to initialize a coldkey workstation using a newly created *seed phrase*.
+This is a high security risk operation due to the inherant risk of handling the seed phrase.
 1. **`regen coldkey`** is used to initialize a coldkey workstation using a pre-existing wallet's *seed phrase*.
 This is a high security risk operation due to the inherant risk of handling the seed phrase.

-1. **`new coldkey`** is used to initialize a coldkey workstation using a newly created *seed phrase*.
+1. **`new hotkey`** is used to initialize a hotkey workstation using a newly created *seed phrase*.
 This is a high security risk operation due to the inherant risk of handling the seed phrase.
+Hotkeys should be created on secure coldkey workstation and then carefully provisioned to working nodes for mining and validation.
 1. **`regen hotkey`** is used to initialize a hotkey workstation using a pre-existing wallet's *seed phrase*.
-This is a high security risk operation due to the inherant risk of handling the seed phrase.
-1. **`new hotkey`** is used to initialize a hotkey workstation using a newly created *seed phrase*.
 This is a high security risk operation due to the inherant risk of handling the seed phrase.

 #### Permissionless operations